 This is consistent with Inqwire's decision to omit the explicit modeling of personality within Inqwire, as it is considered irrelevant to the meaning making process.
 Instead, if personality is meaningful to a user of Inqwire, they can choose to model it explicitly through the identity abstraction.

 This review looks at how self-determination theory has panned out in practice.
 They point out that one of the key considerations is that autonomy may mean rejection of the behavior change and that there may be conflicting needs between adopting a healthier physical behavior (perhaps at the expense of autonomy) versus the psychological health that comes with self determination that results in autonomy.
-Further they point out that that as part of the increase in self-determination, there may be other lifestyle changes that are beneficial that stretch far beyond the behavior change intervention.
+Further they point out that as part of the increase in self-determination, there may be other lifestyle changes that are beneficial that stretch far beyond the behavior change intervention.

 This study explores the robust effect of asking questions to drive behavior change.
 They test 4 prominent theories and find that questions that attempt to change attitudes or remind people of something they are already care about was a much smaller effect than using questions to reveal extrinsic and intrinsic motivations and cognitive dissonance.
 Cognitive dissonance was by far the largest effect, which supports a learning model for behavior change.